YohananDiamond/buffer-engine-concept/README.md

 organization of the repository via a Github **Issue** or **Pull Request**.

-Reading the [CONTRIBUTING.md](CONTRIBUTING.md) file is recommended.
+Reading the [contributing guidelines](CONTRIBUTING.md) file is recommended.